simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 For full documentation of the setup and all configuration parameters please visit the <a href="current_sense"> current sense docs <i class="fa fa-external-link"></i></a>.

-## Step 4. <a href="motors_config" class="remove_dec"> Motor setup </a>
+## Motor Instance

-After the position sensor and the driver we proceed to initializing and configuring the motor.
-The library supports BLDC motors handled by the `BLDCMotor` class as well as stepper motors handled by the `StepperMotor` and `HybridStepperMotor` classes.
-Both classes are instantiated by providing just the `pole_pairs` number of the motor and optionally the motors'   phase resistance and the KV rating.
+Create and configure your motor instance.
+Link it with the sensor and driver you've already initialized.

+The library supports three motor types:

 <a href="javascript:show('0m','motor');" id="btn-0m" class="btn-motor btn btn-primary">BLDC motor</a>